gw416/LetsPlay2D/README.md

 > 	 Minimum Level width of 26 tiles (pixels)

-> 	 Level .png name should be a number  (Ex.
+> 	 Level .png name should be a number higher than the previous Level (Ex.
 5.png, 6.png ...
 9.png)

 > 	 Player spawn must exist